 On the other hand, it is becoming more common to see young mountain bikers who are not afraid of road bikes and ride regularly on the road during the spring.
 This provides valuable training for the MTB season, which starts about two months after the road season.

 The terrain difference

-Positive instead of negative
+Positive instead of Negative

 In mountain biking, aerodynamics play a secondary role.
-“In technically demanding races, we average under 20 kilometers per hour,” says Späth.
-Sitting more upright doesn’t put you at a disadvantage.
-On the contrary: you ride safer, have a better overview, and: “I have fewer back problems with higher handlebars,” says Späth.
-The lower you have to bend over the handlebars, the more holding work and thus strength is required from the torso.
-Power that would be better saved for the legs.
-Back pain is usually a sign that the torso muscles are slowly weakening.
+“In technically demanding races, we average less than 20 kilometres per hour,” says Späth.
+Being more upright is not a disadvantage.
+On the contrary: you ride more safely, have a better overview and: ‘With a higher handlebar I have fewer back problems,’ says Späth.
+The lower you have to bend down on the handlebars, the greater the holding work and therefore the more force required from your upper body.
+A force that would be better preserved for the legs.
+Back pain is usually a sign that the upper body muscles are slowly weakening.

-In contrast, the mountain biker on the road bike can train the smooth pedaling, refine the cornering technique at high speed, train speed resistance as well as basics.
-“I don’t know of any negative influences of one discipline on the other,” Gösele encourages.
+In contrast, the mountain biker on the road bike can train smooth pedalling, hone high-speed cornering technique, train speed endurance and fundamentals.
+“I know of no negative influence of one discipline on the other,” encourages Gösele.
 Finally, the mental component also comes into play.
-The fact that road pro Alexandre Moos quickly got dropped at the Swiss Bike Masters after a strong start and then dropped out didn’t really matter to him.
-Because with his excursions into the mountain bike world, he wants to achieve one thing above all: To get away from street life, to enjoy cycling.
-For him, who has already finished on the podium several times in the national bike racing series, mountain biking means a break from the season.
+The fact that road pro Alexandre Moos was quickly dropped at the Swiss Bike Masters after a strong start and then retired did not matter much to him.
+Because with his excursions into the mountain bike world he wants to achieve one thing above all: to get away from the road life and enjoy cycling.
+For him, who has already stood on the podium several times in the national bike race series, mountain biking means a break from the season.